RedisLabs/redislabs-docs/content/glossary/_index.md

 An abstraction used by Kubernetes to support multiple virtual clusters on the same physical cluster.

 More info: [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 {{%/definition%}}

+{{%definition "obsolete"%}}
+When features are removed from our products, they're generally replaced by new features that provide a better experience, more functionality, improved security, and other benefits.

+To provide a transition period, we mark older features as _deprecated_ when introducing replacement features.
+This gives you time to adjust your deployments, apps, and processes to support the new features.
+During this transition, the older features continue to work as a courtesy.

+Eventually, older features are removed from the product.
+When this happens, they're considered _obsolete_, partly because they can no longer be used.

+For best results, we advise against relying on deprecated features for any length of time.
+{{%/definition%}}

 {{%definition "operator"%}}